AviatrixSystems/Docs/HowTos/GeoVPN.rst

 3. Enable Geo VPN

    a.
-Go to VPC/VNet -> VPN Access -> Geo VPN, select Enable
+Go to OpenVPN -> Configuration -> Geo VPN, select Enable

    b.
 For Domain Name, enter a public domain name that is registered on
       AWS Route 53 as a public hosted zone.
 For example, aviatrixvpn.com